Annamarie2019/ExampleDApps/README.md

 4. To run a local node, open a separate terminal and run `node scripts/createLocal`.
 You’ll need to have this node running to deploy the dapps.

-\[Editor: When I run this code, I get "Cannot find @axelar-network/axelar-local-dev module" error.]
+\[Editor: When I run this code, I get "Cannot find @axelar-network/axelar-local-dev module" error.
+Do I have to run `npm install axelarnetwork/axelar-local-dev` before this step?]

 5. To make sure that the address we use for examples is funded on all five supported testnets: